ohpensource/dotnet-test-gh-action/README.md

 # dotnet-test-gh-action

 This action performs a _dotnet test_ on any solution (.sln file) inside the specified folder.
-The (required) input is _app-path_.
+The (required) input is _sln-folder_.
 Here is an example:

 ```yaml
 name: CI